nalapon/hf-web-client/README.md

 ## What's Next?
 (The Roadmap)

 This is just the beginning.
 I am working on:

-- Full implementation of the `EventService` for real-time block and chaincode events.
 - Plugins for popular frontend frameworks (React, Vue).
 - Even more robust identity recovery options.